arbitraryexecution/forta-bot-templates/new-contract-interaction/SETUP.md

 # New Contract Interaction Agent Template

 This agent monitors blockchain transactions for new contracts interacting with specific contract addresses.
-Alert type and severity are specified per function per contract address.
+Alert type and severity are specified per contract.

 ## Agent Setup Walkthrough